 Mother kept the newspaper I wrote and I remember the big printed letters scrawled over the page mentioning the big hole that I never saw.
 Grown-ups were talking about the event, perplexed and worried.
 I somehow understood that it was believed to have been an English bomber that had mistaken Malmö for Hamburg or some other city in Germany.
 They said since Malmö was totally darkened because of the war there was little difference between it and an also darkened city in Germany.
 I thought to myself that it was really a careless way of conducting a war if you weren’t even sure of where you dropped death.

 Mother had the wonderful idea of organizing an evacuation camp of her own.
 Mother often had the greatest ideas and at that time we adored her, for good reason.
 She put in an ad in the local newspaper, Sydsvenska Dagbladet, and made it known that she was opening a private evacuation camp in northern Småland in a mansion that she had rented.
 It was situated not far from Vaggeryd where we had formerly been living.
 She got several answers and they were all told to put name tags in their child’s clothes and linen.
-She closed her Mohlins Foto atelier on Gustav Adolfs Torg (Plaza) for a semester and we all went to northern Småland, Jerrahovs Herrgård.
+She closed her Mohlins Foto atelier on Gustav Adolfs Torg (Plaza) for a semester and we all went to northern Småland, Gärahovs Herrgård.
 I remember a few of the children still today and Gösta Klinglund’s young daughter, who was about my age, was among them.
 This was in the spring and summer of 1940.

 We spent a wonderful spring semester and the summer in the peace of a mansion in beautiful northern Småland while the war was heating up more and more in Europe.
 Mother had assured the help of at least one woman friend from Vaggeryd and the whole thing went very smoothly.
-Gun went to school in Vaggeryd, a private school where we both went when we lived up here, Gun in grade school, I in kindergarten.
+Gun went to school in Vaggeryd, a private school where we both went when we lived up here, Gun in first grade, I in kindergarten.
 I turned 7 that spring and in Sweden we start school at that age, so I was free until the coming fall semester, when this spring and summer would just be like a wonderful dream.
-It seemed like eternal sunshine with occasional and sudden rain showers when we would run around on the big lawn in bathing suits holding huge wheels of Swedish crisp bread on our heads like umbrellas.
+It seemed like eternal sunshine with occasional and sudden rain showers when we would run around on the big lawn in bathing suits holding huge wheels of Swedish knäckebröd (crisp bread) on our heads like umbrellas.
 Laughing happily as the bombs were destroying Europe.

 Another vivid memory from that time was one early and sunny morning when Gun and I were out early in the morning looking for wildflowers for Mother’s birthday, June 7, we saw oodles of backsippor — hillside anemones — on a sunny green slope.
-We might well have been looking for muguets since they were Mother’s favorite flowers.
+We might well have been looking for muguets (lilies of the valley) since they were Mother’s favorite flowers.
 I can still see the deep purple flowers spotting the hillside.
 I love those timid little deep purple flowers and I have managed to plant some in the front patch here in Genas.
 They pop up every spring with their downy little heads and when they open up, their heads are always bent over, as if they were timid.
 In Brand up at the Lünersee, after the Seilbahn or the Bösertritt up to the lake, we always saw them after they had bloomed and the tips had become delicate looking tufts of downy threads.
 They are almost as beautiful as the flowers.
 I remember that our German friend Fritz loved those seedy after-blooms.

 The lake where we went swimming was a fair distance away.
 We had to walk through the pine forest that was part sun part shade and that smelled of summer warm pine needles.
 Under the carpet of needles there was the sandy soil.
 I was sitting on a tree root digging my toes into the warm soil and Gun and I were wondering where the pungent smell was coming from.
 It seemed to us it must be worms in the soil that I was digging up with my toes, and we were trying to find out.
 The sun came slanting down through the pine trees and there was a warm and timeless odor of resin and sun-warm pine needles.
 Slowly moving heat waves in the half-shade under the giant trees.
 We were on our way down to the lake and waiting for the others to catch up.